opensafely-core/ehrql/docs/tutorial/working-with-data-with-ehrql/index.md

 A dataset is a new table containing one row per patient.
 The patients in the dataset (your _population_) and the columns in the dataset are specified by your ehrQL _dataset definition_.

-A dataset is the basis for further processing and analysis in OpenSAFELY.
+A dataset is the basis for further processing and analysis, which is covered in [the section of the main OpenSAFELY tutorial about scripted actions][1].
-This is out of scope for this tutorial.
-For more information, see the section in the [main OpenSAFELY tutorial about scripted actions][1].

 The tables in an OpenSAFELY backend contain data about patients, and about events that are linked to patients in an EHR system, such as observations, diagnoses, and prescriptions.